Would you prefer to view this website based on your location?

 Petrol and diesel cars are still the most common, but the share of EVs is growing

-Petrol and diesel cars are still the most used vehicles but in the two years since our last survey, the number of hybrid cars increased amongst the general population.
+Petrol and diesel cars are still the most used vehicles but in the two years since our last survey, the number of hybrid cars increased among the general population.
 Moreover, EV drivers that in 2020 used to prefer hybrid cars but are now generally switching to BEVs.
 This shows a slight decrease in consumers opting for vehicles that rely on traditional fuels.

 Petrol and diesel cars are still the most common, but the share of EVs is growing